mensmediumtall/mensmediumtall.github.com/posts/fat.md

 > and Tall is *good* so I can
 > *brag* that I shop at a big *and tall* store.

-Well, we're born this way (but not [this way][born-this-way].
+Well, we're born this way (but not [this way][born-this-way]).
 It's not something we can change by changing our lifestyle.
-It's not that we have anything against the fat, it's that we don't like that this double-euphemism **comes at the *our* expense**!
+It's not that we have anything against the fat, it's that we don't like that this double-euphemism **comes at *our* expense**!

 In reality big and tall stores don't have lengths that are any longer than would be expected in accordance with normal size progression.

 An *extra large* is maybe 2 inches longer than a *small*.
-For many brands and styles, an *LT* and an *XXXL* (pronounced triple-X L, hence the *an*) are exactly the same size - they're simply relabeled.
+For many brands and styles, *LT* and *XXXL* are exactly the same size - they're simply relabeled (the tag on the shirt, that is).

 We (speaking for many a tall person) are a little bitter about that injustice.
-There's some hurt feelings.
+We've got hurt feelings.

-We've all had the experience of thinking we've found something that will fit well, only to find out that [the cake is a lie][the-cake-is-a-lie].
+We, the Tall, have all had the experience of thinking we've found a store with clothes that might actually fit well only to go inside and find out that [the cake is a lie][the-cake-is-a-lie].
-That breeds some resentment - again not towards the fat, but towards companies that use *us* to *their* advantage without giving us the promised product in return.
+That breeds some resentment - not towards the fat, but towards companies that use *us* and *our label* to *their* advantage without giving us the promised product in return.

-(That said, it's worth noting that although a MT from the regular section *might* be legitimately Medium Tall - but it's *extremely* rare to find one - whereas an MT from a big and tall section is almost always a XXL or XXXL relabeled)
+(That said, it's worth noting that although a MT from the regular section *might* be legitimately Medium Tall - though it's *extremely* rare to find one - an MT from a big and tall section is almost always a XXL or XXXL retagged)

 That's the underlying psyschology of why we (Men's Medium Tall) chose to use the word *fat*.